Is conformal cooling right for your plastic injection molding?

 Conformal cooling requires more upfront investment, from higher initial tooling costs to more complex designs, which in turn drive up engineering costs and lead times.

-Plus, conformal cooling molds are more challenging to maintain and repair and may not be suitable for as wide a range of materials as traditional methods.
+Plus, conformal cooling inserts are more challenging to maintain and repair and may not be suitable for as wide a range of materials as traditional methods.

 Design complexity

-Designing conformal cooling channels requires advanced software, simulation tools, and skilled engineers who will need to spend more time designing an efficient cooling layout.
+Designing conformal cooling channels in compression and injection molding requires advanced software, simulation tools, and skilled engineers who will need to spend more time designing an efficient cooling layout.
 The complexity of these designs can increase engineering cost and lead times.

 Maintenance and repair